tradle/mycloud/project/docs/research.md

 invoke bot lambda
 lack of lock per client means 2nd message for client can hit a new bot lambda instance before the 1st is processed

+dynamodb only allows consistent reads on primary keys, not secondary indexes

 ### Demo

 - capture logo [DONE]